dev-scripts/contact-api-mysql-auth-jwt/README.md

+## .NET 7 ContactWeb API 🔒 Authorization with JSON Web Tokens (JWT)

-Simple CRUD web API created by using DotNet Core 7 to store contact details in MySQL Databse.
-Repository Design pattern is followed to create the API.
+Created simple CRUD web API to store the contact detils of users in MySQL databse.
+Contact API is protected with JSON Web Tokens (JWT).
 ## Install tool globally
 `dotnet tool install --global dotnet-ef` Install EF tool globally if you don't have.